Rookout/tutorial-java/README.md

 3. gradle - https://gradle.org/install/ (you can skip it and use only docker - including for build)

 ## Installation
+**Note: you need `docker` for the agent**

+1. Clone this repo

 ```bash
 git clone https://github.com/Rookout/tutorial-java.git
 cd tutorial-java
 ```

-**Note: you need `docker` for the agent**

-1. Set your agent token in an ENV variable
+2. Set your agent token in an ENV variable

 ```bash
 export ROOKOUT_TOKEN=YOUR_TOKEN_IN_HERE
  ```

-2. Build the app and run the agent & app
+3. Build the app then run the agent & app

 - Building the app without installing gradle: